 The Fair Hiring Project helps businesses attract, hire and retain strong, diverse workforces — by removing superficial barriers to attainment in recruitment and promotion processes.
 We sell a number of products and services in this vein.
 We are currently working with employers across legal, public, consulting, finance, fmcg and engineering sectors.

-- Invest: we are 'not just for profit' — commercial with clear social goals.
-In 2018 we plan an EIS investment round to scale-up and build exclusive technology.
+Invest: we are 'not just for profit' — commercial with clear social goals.
+We plan an EIS investment round to scale-up and build exclusive technology.
 If you are interested in HRTech or ethical investing, please let us know.

 How the heck?

 This is my story...